codio-content/HTML_and_CSS-CSS/.guides/content/CSS-3-images-styles-fd73.md

 # Adding some cool CSS3 styles

-CSS3 give us many more properties to play with and have nice visual effects in our web pages.
-A later lesson will be devoted to CSS3 ..
-Until then, here are 2 very useful properties :
+CSS3 give us many more properties to play with that can add nice visual effects to our web pages.
+A later lesson will be devoted to CSS3 but until then here are 2 very useful properties:

 # Rounded corners